DARIAEngineering/dcaf_case_management/docs/SETUP.md

     echo "POSTGRES_USER=`whoami`" >>.env
     echo "POSTGRES_PASSWORD=postgres" >>.env
     ```

+### Then, final app setup
 * Run the command `gem install bundler && bundle install` to install dependencies, including `rails`.
+* Install JS packages: `yarn install`
-  * Run the command `rails db:create && rails db:migrate` to set up the tables
+* Run the command `rails db:create db:migrate db:seed` to set up the database and populate it with some test data.

 ### Then, showtime

-After that:

-* run `rake db:seed` to populate your database with test data
 * Run the command `rails server` to start the rails server
 * You are officially ready to go!
 Navigate your browser to `http://localhost:3000`.
 You can log in with the user `test@example.com` and the password `AbortionsAreAHumanRight1`.